ewhiley/portfolio/README.md

 [Here is a pdf of the wireframes series](https://github.com/ewhiley/portfolio/blob/master/Portfolio_wireframes.pdf)

 ### Usability considerations

-I have considered usability in the design process by:
+I have considered usability and accessibility in the design and development process.
+This includes:

-*choosing a colour palette that provides good contrast for accessibility
+* A colour palette that provides good contrast for accessibility

-*creating wireframes of different sizes to account for different screens
+* Wireframes of different sizes to account for different screens

-*ensuring good sizing of text and good fonts for readability
+* Good sizing of text and good fonts for readability

-*ensuring good sizing of buttons for easy clicks
+* Good sizing of buttons for easy clicks

-I'll continue to consider usability throughout the development process.
+* No images used are informative (they are all decorative) so alt text was not necessary on images

+* Links are keyboard and screenreader accessible

 ## Description of the website

 ### Purpose

+This project was to build a portfolio website to showcase myself as an aspiring developer, including information about my background, skills, work and study history, and ability to contact me.

 ### Functionality / features
+The website includes the following functionality and features

 ### Sitemap

+The sitemap consists of two pages.

 ### Screenshots

 ### Target audience

 ### Tech stack (e.g. html, css, deployment platform, etc)